sandvikcode/data-science-take-home/README.md

 3. Which goodness of fit metrics have you chosen, and what do they tell you about the model(s) performance?
   1. Which model performs best?
   2. How would you decide between using a more sophisticated model versus a less complicated one?
-4. What kind of benefits do you think your model(s) could have as part of a enterprise application or service?
+4. What kind of benefits do you think your model(s) could have as part of an enterprise application or service?

 ## Submission